mahilab/Syntacts/software.md

 ## Unity Example
 - Get the latest [Release](https://github.com/mahilab/Syntacts/releases) and extract the files.
+- Import `unity/syntacts.unitypackage` to your project.
+- Add the `SyntactsHub` script to a scene object.

+OR

 - Navigate to the `unity/SyntactsDemo/Assets` directory.
 - Open `Demo.unity` in Unity.